JoshuaJFHolloway/LocalizR/README.md

 Welcome to the repo for our final project at Makers Academy!
 Our application is an interactive game that takes the user on a language-learning journey.

+You can watch a demo <a href="https://drive.google.com/file/d/1W6bZvriSezpICfNLzMZp4kgpO7OQm700/view">here</a> of it.

 __DESIGNED BY__:
 - Joshua Holloway
 - Hannah Lillis